 Make a cleaning kit so you can tidy up your house once more on moving day before you head out.
+You do not have to make a cleaning kit yourself per se, but get a mop kit off of unclutterer and clean the area.
 Use the same supplies when you arrive at your new home to wipe away all the grime before you carry in your belongings.
 Not only will you need your mop, broom, and dustpan, you’ll also need sponges, paper towels, old rags, and cleaning products.

 Research professional moving companies

 It’s never fun to spend your precious time doing research, but it is important to know that the company that’s moving you is reputable.
 A moving company can make or break the entire process of your move, so it’s important to make the right choice.
 Put some effort into finding a reputable company that prioritizes customer service so moving day will bring much less of a hassle.
 If you’re looking for a moving company based in Seattle or the surrounding area, remember to get different quotes and speak with a few different companies so you feel confident you’re hiring a trustworthy moving company.

 It’s smart to keep a bunch of Ziploc bags in your backpack or purse for moving day.
 Baggies are great for all of those last-minute items that you don’t want to forget or lose, from tiny screws and brackets to luggage keys.